-- Compressive overload of the tip, even at the correct torque recommendation, causing damage to the tip (permanently shortened) - A tip which is no longer tight after it has been heated up and cooled down - Poor performance or quality of the gate due to the incorrect tip position (too far back or too far forward) - Leakage between the nozzle tip and nozzle tip insulator, permitting the formation of degraded resin - Thread stripping - 2.
+- Compressive overload of the tip, even at the correct torque recommendation, causing damage to the tip (permanently shortened) - A tip which is no longer tight after it has been heated up and cooled down - Poor performance or quality of the gate due to the incorrect tip position (too far back or too far forward) - Leakage between the nozzle tip and cavity plate gate detail, permitting the formation of degraded resin - 2.
 Remove any resin or other residue found on the nozzle tips and nozzle housings. - 3.
-If the nozzle housing has an external thread, proceed to step 4.
-Otherwise, clean the nozzle tip seating surface at the bottom of the nozzle housing bore with a soft wire brush. - 4.
-Make sure the nozzle tip and nozzle housing are clean and dry. - 5.
-For Ultra Helix Valve Gate, make sure the valve stem is fully forward in the closed position.
-The valve stem should slide smoothly into the stem guide.
-If there is any resistance, the guide is not properly engaged and the tip should be re-positioned or the valve stem will be damaged. - 6.
-Using a nozzle tip socket, install the nozzle tip and torque it to the value printed on the nozzle tip.
-Refer to Section 1.8 for a list of available nozzle tip sockets.
+Remove any insulating gate bubbles.
+Refer to Section 6.14 for more information. - 4.
+For each cavity insert, do the following: - a.
+Assemble the nozzle tip, spring and tip insulator together.
+Make sure the concave side of the spring faces the tip insulator.